Back to School – In a Shipping Container!

 British Grade School Opens Upcycled Container Extension

 In common with many schools in the UK, St Bede’s had outlived its 140-year-old buildings and was desperate for more functional, ergonomically-designed space to bring it into the 21st century.
 A senior teacher remarked, “It is the ultimate recycling project, converting containers into new, modern bright and airy classrooms”.
 With the UK’s education budget drastically slashed over several years, converted shipping containers are a cost-effective way to upgrade facilities, compared to more traditional construction techniques.
 Estimates suggest the entire project came in at a third cheaper.
-The modular approach offered architects plenty of flexibility and creative licence, and they have created three new classrooms and a stand-alone block.
+The modular approach offered architects plenty of flexibility and creative licence, and they have created three new shipping container classrooms and a stand-alone block.
 They are projected to last at least 30 years.

 DigiTruck Brings IT Learning Facility to Tanzania